soferreira/ADF-dynamic-parameters/README.md

-# Azure Data Factory -  Dynamic configuration of linked service and dataset parameters
+# Reuse ADF entities with dynamic parameters

-This sample demonstrates how to dynamically configure [parametrized linked services](https://docs.microsoft.com/en-us/azure/data-factory/parameterize-linked-services?tabs=data-factory) and datasets during runtime, enabling the use of a single pipeline to access multiple sources/targets.
+This sample demonstrates how to dynamically configure [parametrized linked services](https://docs.microsoft.com/en-us/azure/data-factory/parameterize-linked-services?tabs=data-factory) and datasets during runtime, enabling the use of a single pipeline to access multiple sources/targets and avoiding the creation of multiple objects.

 ## Use Case